chartjs/chartjs-plugin-annotation/README.md

 {
     type: 'line',

-    // If true, display the the annotation, default is true
+    // If true, display the annotation, default is true
     // A callback can also be used:
     //   display(context) {
     //     // context: {chart, element}